LEDev-ru/LEDev-ru/README.md

   ---
   <h3>About Me</h3>
-  I have been learning different programming languages and technologies for 5 years now.
-I have been working in commercial development for the last 2 years.
+  I have been learning different programming languages and technologies for about 6 years now.
+I have been working in commercial development for the last 3 years.
 I am open to new suggestions and ideas =D

   ---
   <h3>Links</h3>